 While origin stories may vary across tribes, the central tenet of connection to the land and all of its creature remains.
 Native Americans belong to the land in a way that sustains them physically and spiritually.
 It provides them with the bounty of its harvest; it is the great teacher that counsels them on how to live in harmony with creation and with one another.
-Here are some of its lessons.
+Here are some of its admonitions.

 Create a home where all life can flourish.
 All things have a purpose.
 Individuals, animals, sea creatures, plants, insects, waterways, and elements of nature bestow distinctive gifts that contribute to the well-being of the whole.
 Never interfere with the sacred purpose of another being.
-Never imperil any part of this intricate web in peril lest you jeopardize your own survival.
+Never imperil any part of this intricate web lest you jeopardize your own survival.
 Practice kindness and compassion.

 See the world as a gift.
 Live in acknowledgement of an earth that feeds you, quenches your thirst, and provides warmth and shelter.
 Stop and take note of these rich endowments.
 Give thanks.
 When you abandon gratitude, the gifts abandon you.

 Pair gratitude with the practice of reciprocity and responsibility.
 While the earth’s gifts are given freely, they require attentive caregiving to sustain their bounty.
 Just about everything we use or consume comes at the expense of another life.
 Reciprocity resolves the moral tension of taking life by returning something of value to restore the balance of nature.
 Responsibility encourages life-sustaining practices that ensure a healthy ecosystem across the generations.